clij/clijx-parallel/readme.md

 }
 ```

-Last but not least, you need to onfigure tile-size and margin for overlapping tiles:
+Last but not least, you need to configure tile-size and margin for overlapping tiles:
 ```
 int margin = 20;
 int tile_size = 256;